marcotallone/deep-learning-project/README.md

 >[!WARNING]
 > Remember to always run python scripts from the **root folder** of the project in order to correctly import the necessary modules and packages.

 For an example on how to define and use one of the provided models refer to each model documentation in the [`models/`](./models) folder.
-For instance, defining a model can be as easy as shown in lines 100-105 of the [`training_unet.py`](./training/training_unet.py) script:
+For instance, defining a model can be as easy as shown in the following lines of the [`unet_training.py`](./training/unet_training.py) script:

 ```python
 # Select and initialize the U-Net model